Since Monday, HubSpot (NYSE: HUBS) shares have soared more than 15%, bringing its market cap just shy of $37 billion.

 For a $37 billion company, this is a tasty-looking CAGR.
 Taken from HubSpot's Q2 2021 earnings report.

 Access more worthy investments by checking out our market-beating shortlist of stocks.
-Start your 7-day free trial now so you too can generate real long-term wealth.
+Start your free access now so you too can generate real long-term wealth.